hannahgsimon/HALModeling2024Graphs/README.md

 3. Import the project into your preferred Python IDE.
 4. Build the project.

+## Features
+- **<ins>Plot Trial Cell Populations</ins>:** Plots cell counts at each timestep for the last trial.
+- **<ins>Plot Trial Immune Response</ins>:** Plots the total immune response, primary immune response, and secondary immune response at each timestep.
+- **<ins>Plot Scenario Cell Populations with Confidence Intervals</ins>:** For the indicated scenario, plots the average cell counts with confidence intervals (±1 SD) at each timestep across all trials.
+For scenarios C, D, and E, will only plot trials with initial escape & radiation.
+- **<ins>Plot Tumor Cells at Equilibrium</ins>:** For trials in which bifurcation to escape occurred, plots a box and whisker plot of the number of tumor cells at equilibrium across each scenario.
+- **<ins>Plot Timesteps to Equilibrium</ins>:** For trials in which bifurcation to escape occurred, plots a box and whisker plot of the number of timesteps to equilibrium across each scenario.

 ## Usage
 Before running the code, you will need to update the file paths.
 In HALModeling2024Graphs.py: